lizmat/articles/cases-of-UPPER-6.md

 Even though the `CATCH` and `CONTROL` phasers are scope based, you can **not** introspect a given `Block` to see whether it has `CATCH` or `CONTROL` phasers.
 This is because you can only have one of them in a scope, and handling exceptions in these phasers actually needs to be built into the bytecode generated for a block.
 So from a runtime point of view, there was no need to put them as attributes into the `Block` object.

-Exception handling in Raku is built on {delimited continuations](https://en.wikipedia.org/wiki/Delimited_continuation).
+Exception handling in Raku is built on [delimited continuations](https://en.wikipedia.org/wiki/Delimited_continuation).
 If you really want to get into the nitty gritty of this feature, you might be interested in reading ["Continuations in NQP"](https://github.com/Raku/nqp/blob/main/docs/continuations.pod#continuations-in-nqp).

 ## Conclusion